Acne Vulgaris

 Dr Francis Wu on acne

-Below explains Dr. Francis Wu briefly about the complaints, causes and solutions for acne
+Below explains Dr. Francis Wu briefly about the causes and solutions for acne

 Acne vulgaris is the medical term for juvenile pimples.
 Pimples occur in almost everyone to a lesser or severe degree.
 However, research has shown that acne can cause emotional and psychosocial problems in many adolescents and young adults.
 In some cases, acne not only leads to feelings of shame and anxiety, but also to inferiority complexes and depressed moods.